Ways To Save Money On Recurring Expenses (that aren’t groceries)

 Entertainment

 Are you overpaying for cable or satellite?
 If you have either one of those things, get rid of it!
-On screen entertainment is far from a necessity, and when money is tight, it should be one of the first things to be cut.
+On-screen entertainment is far from a necessity, and when money is tight, it should be one of the first things to be cut.
 Even Netflix and Hulu.
-At eight buck a month, perhaps they don’t seem like a big deal, but adds up to $96 a year – that’s several weeks worth of groceries for one person – and together, they add up to almost $200 a year – wow!
+At eight bucks a month, perhaps they don’t seem like a big deal, but it adds up to $96 a year – that’s several weeks’ worth of groceries for one person – and together, they add up to almost $200 a year – wow!

 What are some other unnecessary entertainment channels you’re paying for?
 Spotify?
-Kill your subscription and listen to your playlists fro free.
+Kill your subscription and listen to your playlists for free.

 Cell Phones

-It seems that smart phones have gone from luxury to necessity, but are they really?
+Smartphones seem to have gone from luxury to necessity, but are they?

-For me personally, I couldn’t justify the expense of a smart phone until I found a provider with amazing prices that is.
+I couldn’t justify the expense of a smartphone until I found a provider with amazing prices.
 Check out why I love Ting.com here – it will save you so much money!

 Electricity

-• Ditch the dryer.
-How much is all that hot air costing you?
+- Ditch the dryer.
+How much does all that hot air cost you?
 Line drying your clothes is free and easy!
 Some neighborhoods have ordinances against clotheslines, and let’s be honest: we don’t necessarily want to show our underwear to all our neighbors.
-In those cases, I’ve found that a wooden accordion rack works wonderfully!
-In fact, I currently dry 90% of my clothes on one.
+I’ve found that a wooden accordion rack works wonderfully in those cases!
+I currently dry 90% of my clothes on one.

-• Use heavy curtains on your window to cut down on heat (in the summer) or cold air (in the winter) getting through and raising your heat/AC bill.
+- Use heavy curtains on your window to reduce heat (in the summer) or cold air (in the winter), getting through and raising your heat/AC bill.

 Clothes

 Thrift shops are your best friend!
-Stop by Goodwill and pick up a calendar of their sales for the month.
-Many have a store-wide half-price day, or ninety-nine cent off of certain color tags day – take advantage of those!
+Stop by Goodwill and pick up a month’s sales calendar.
+Many have a store-wide half-price day or ninety-nine cent off of certain color tags day – take advantage of those!
 The hard part is committing to only buying those things that are on sale, but it’s worth being able to build an extremely cheap wardrobe!

-Here’s the big thing: the best way to save money is simply to not spend it.
-When you’re tempted to buy those cute shoes at the mall, ask yourself, “do I really need another pair of shoes?”
+Here’s the big thing: the best way to save money is to not spend it.
+When you’re tempted to buy those cute shoes at the mall, ask yourself, “Do I need another pair of shoes?”

-Do I really need anything else?
+Do I need anything else?
 Most of the time, the answer is NO.

-When you have clearly outlines your priorities, and in this case, prioritized your grocery budget, it gives you the power to say “no” to the unnecessary, so you can say “yes” to the things that are important.
+When you have clearly outlined your priorities, and in this case, prioritized your grocery budget, it gives you the power to say “no” to the unnecessary, so you can say “yes” to the important things.